qhyccd-lzr/QHYCCD_Linux_New/README.md

 # QHYCCD_Linux_New
-This is a new QHYCCD repository with targz files supporting Ubuntu Linux 64 bit including ARM v8 processors in Raspberry PI3, Odroid XU4 and possibly others.
+This QHYCCD SDK repository contains targz files supporting Ubuntu Linux 64 bit and ARM V8 processors.
+The Linux version was tested on Intel Core I7 processor.
+The ARM version was tested on Raspberry PI3 and Odroid XU4 embedded machines, but should possibly run on other ARM V8 SBC.

+Please untar requested targz file in your directory with: tar xzvf file_name.tar.gz file, go to the install_scripts and run an ./linux_install_qhyccd_sdk_driver.sh script.
+This will install all the necessary files on your Linux machine.
+Please see also documentation inside the doc directory.